vsamy/vsamy.github.io/_posts/repo/en/2017-10-03-wrench-cone-lib.md

 $$

 ### Python users
-The lib is completely bind to Python so all C++ functions exist in the Python side.
+The lib is completely usable from Python so all C++ functions exist in the Python side.
-The functions' name differ from their respective C++ version to respect the PEP8 norm.
+The function names differ from their respective C++ version to respect the PEP8 norm.
 For example, the function `getRays()` becomes `get_rays()`.

-Also, i have added specific bindings to facilitate the use of the function.
+Also, I have added specific bindings to facilitate the use of the function.
 When a function has parameters such as `Eigen::Vector3d`, you can pass either a list `[1.,2.,3.]` or a numpy array `numpy.array([1.,2.,3.])`.
 Function that asks for a `std::vector<Eigen::Vector3d>` can be a list of list or a list of numpy array.
 I didn't bind numpy matrix because it is not very used.